English (UK)

 Key Points

-Law school CV tips:
+Law student CV tips:

 • Don’t just “show” your education.
 Make the case for your academic excellence with high scores and achievements.